vaibhavkumar779/portfolio/README.md

 This is a Flask-based portfolio website that allows visitors to view a portfolio, submit feedback, and generate a report of all visitor feedback.

+* Note: At present the port is 5000.

 ## Features

 - Display a portfolio page with resume information and a journey section.